 As you are most likely to be fishing these lures at a faster pace, the pike just won’t have the time to fully inhale the entire bait, as it will have to strike while the lure is moving.

 Instead, it is rather common for the fish to miss your lure, which is why violent tugs and strikes, which then result in nothing, are fairly common when trolling for pike.

 RELATED ARTICLE: Make sure to also check out this in-depth article on the very best fluorocarbon leaders for pike!

 Best Fluorocarbon Leader for Pike Fishing

-And thanks to the flexible nature of fluorocarbon, your presentation will not a tall suffer from a thicker leader.
+And thanks to the flexible nature of fluorocarbon, your presentation will not at all suffer from a thicker diameter.

 So, why use a thin leader and take the risk of a line break, if you can opt for an ultra-strong and 100% reliable fluorocarbon leader!

 The Seaguar Blue Label Fluorocarbon Leader is one of the very best heavy-duty, high-performance leaders.
 It’ll make sure that you can fight any pike without risking a bite-off.
 Make sure to check out this awesome fluorocarbon leader on Amazon here.

 I use these when trolling for pike with big, deep-diving crankbaits and I have yet to change a leader due to abrasion issues, that’s how good and long-lasting the Seaguar is!